Pferdchen/sudoku/README.md

 ## SudokuFX3

-A Modular-Maven project for sudoku GUI.
+A Modular-Maven project for sudoku GUI with JavaFX.

 ### Netbeans